|

 Yep,

-folks... your Scorpio lover is capable of experiencing
+folks... the Scorpio lover is potentially capable of experiencing

-yearning, and desire.
-As your lover, Scorpio will (once
+and desire.
+As your lover, Scorpio (once they trust you) may

-they trust you) attempt to lead you into his/her innermost
+attempt to lead you into his/her innermost depths.
+Taking

 As

-of your own truest passions and desires may or may
+your own truest passions and desires may or may not be comfortable.

-for the hills" just as fast as your little legs
+just as fast as your little legs can carry you.

 "Eros